wcko87/acknowledgements/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://discord.gg/dDfpNAr"><img src="https://discordapp.com/assets/f8389ca1a741a115313bede9ac02e2c0.svg" height="20">Rabi-Ribi Speedrunning Discord</a>

-The members of the speedrunning community have always been continuously working on experimenting with the game, finding out how the game internally, and figuring out jumps, zips and glitches.
+The members of the speedrunning community have always been continuously working on experimenting with the game, finding out how the game works internally, and figuring out jumps, zips and glitches.
 A lot of these developments are built upon this research.
 None of this would have happened without this large pool of existing knowledge.

 I (wcko87) only wrote the main logic for the randomizer and map editor converter.
 The rest of the work, like figuring out the minimal entry requirements for all item locations in the game, or how events work, are a collaborative effort by the community.